-- 1. If you are notified of potentially hazardous release or accident, notify the Superintendent immediately. - 2.
-Render first aid as necessary. - 3.
-Establish a Command Post and implement the Incident Command System. - 4.
-The decision to evacuate the site will be made by the Superintendent based on the recommendations of the principal and/or by competent civil authority. - 5.
+- 1. If you are notified of potentially hazardous release or accident, notify the District/Superintendent immediately. - 2.
+Until ordered to evacuate, a "shelter-in-place strategy" will be employed and do the following: - A) Direct all students and staff to be on a lockdown until further notice. - B) Direct all heating and ventilation systems to be shut down. - C) Direct that all windows be closed. - 3.
+Render first aid as necessary. - 4.
+Establish an indoor Command Post and implement the Incident Command System. - 5.
+The decision to evacuate the site will be made by the Superintendent based on the recommendations of the principal and/or by competent civil authority. - 6.
 If an evacuation order is imminent, move students and staff to a designated evacuation/shelter area.
-If evacuation is not imminent, students and staff should remain in classrooms or in assigned areas. - 6.
-Until ordered to evacuate, assume that a "shelter-in-place strategy" will be employed and do the following: - A) Direct all students and staff to remain indoors. - B) Direct all heating and ventilation systems to be shut down. - C) Direct that all windows be closed.
+If evacuation is not imminent, students and staff should remain in classrooms or in assigned areas.